trycourier/courier-android/README.md

 import com.courier.android.notifications.CourierPushNotificationCallbacks
 import com.courier.android.requestNotificationPermission

-class MainActivity : CourierActivity(), CourierPushNotificationCallbacks {
+class MainActivity : CourierActivity() {

     override fun onCreate(savedInstanceState: Bundle?) {
-    ...
         super.onCreate(savedInstanceState)

         Courier.initialize(context = this)
-        pushNotificationCallbacks = this

         lifecycleScope.launch {
             // Notification permissions must be true
             val hasNotificationPermissions = requestNotificationPermission();
             print(requestedNotificationPermission);
         }
-    ...

     }

-// Will be called if the app is in the foreground and a push notification arrives
-    override fun onPushNotificationClicked(message: RemoteMessage) {
+    // Will be called if the app is in the foreground and a push notification arrives override fun onPushNotificationClicked(message: RemoteMessage) {
         print(message)
     }

-// Will be called when a user clicks a push notification
-    override fun onPushNotificationDelivered(message: RemoteMessage) {
+    // Will be called when a user clicks a push notification override fun onPushNotificationDelivered(message: RemoteMessage) {
         print(message)
     }
-}

-// Sends a test push
+    fun sendTestPush() {

+        lifecycleScope.launch {

             val messageId =  Courier.shared.sendPush(
                 authKey: 'a_courier_auth_key_that_should_only_be_used_for_testing',
                 userId: 'example_user',
                 title: 'Chirp Chrip!',
                 body: 'Hello from Courier 🐣',
                 isProduction: false, // This only affects APNS pushes. false == sandbox / true == production
                 providers: [CourierProvider.fcm],
             );

+        }

+    }

+}
 ```

 &emsp;